wilsonsuen/av-testing/README.md

 # av-testing
-This is class project for SJSU 2021 Spring.
+This is class project for SJSU 2021 Spring CMPE 187/287.

 ## Testing Configuration
 ### Scenario Setting